 In January 2012, a patent holding company, M2M Solutions LLC ("M2M"), filed a patent infringement lawsuit in the United States District Court for the District of Delaware asserting patent infringement by us and our competitors.
 The lawsuit makes certain allegations concerning the AirPrime embedded wireless module products, related AirLink products and related services sold by us for use in M2M communication applications.
 The claim construction order has determined one of the two patents-in-suit to be indefinite and therefore invalid.
 The lawsuit was dismissed with prejudice in April 2016.
-In August 2014, M2M filed a second patent infringement lawsuit against us in the same court with respect to a recently issued patent held by M2M, which patent is a continuation of one of the patents-in-suit in the original lawsuit filed against us by M2M.
-The lawsuit has been administratively closed pending the result of several Inter Partes Review proceedings filed by us and the other defendants with the United States Patent and Trial Appeal Board ("PTAB") in August and October of 2015, as well as April 2016.
-The PTAB has instituted proceedings in respect of our filing and we have joined in another instituted proceedings in validating all independent claims and several dependent claims in the single patent-in-suit.
-M2M has 60 days in which to appeal these decisions.
+In August 2014, M2M filed a second patent infringement lawsuit against us in the same court with respect to a recently issued patent held by M2M (US Patent No. 8,648,717), which patent is a continuation of one of the patents-in-suit in the original lawsuit filed against us by M2M.
+The lawsuit was administratively closed in September 2015 pending the result of several Inter Partes Review proceedings filed by us and the other defendants with the United States Patent and Trial Appeal Board ("PTAB").
+In March 2017, the PTAB issued its decisions in the instituted proceedings, invalidating all independent claims and several dependent claims in the single patent-in-suit.
+In June 2017, Blackbird Tech LLC ("Blackbird") was joined as a plaintiff in the lawsuit.
+We expect the lawsuit to be administratively re-opened in the near future.